certifi/certifi.io/source/index.rst

 What is it?
 -----------

-This **MPL Licensed** CA Bundle is extracted from the Mozilla Included CA Certs.
+This **MPL Licensed** CA Bundle is extracted from the `Mozilla Included CA Certificate List`_.

+.. _Mozilla Included CA Certificate List: https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/included/

 Contents: